 Display notifications regarding new features, announcements, and events: This option lets you receive notifications about comments, new features, announcements, and events from ManageEngine through the application.

 Enable Access logs: This option allows administrators to capture detailed logs on application access activity.
 On enabling this option, a new Audit logs workspace will be created, with a table containing access logs and several out-of-the-box reports and dashboards built over this data.
+Click here to learn more about access logs.

 Enable Activity logs: This option allows administrators to capture detailed logs on user activity within the Analytics Plus application.
 On enabling this option, a new Audit logs workspace will be created, with a table containing activity logs and several out-of-the-box reports and dashboards built over this data.
+Click here to learn more about activity logs.

 Alias URL to access the application: This option lets you configure an alias URL through which you can access your Analytics Plus application.
 The URL needs to be updated in your DNS server when an alias is created and the application needs to be restarted for the changes to take effect.
 Once the alias URL is set up, all email notifications generated will display the newly set up alias URL as the host name of Analytics Plus.